-This device is a complete microcomputer containing all system timing, interrupt logic, ROM, RAM, and I/O necessary to implement dedicated control functions in a variety of applications.
-Features include an 8-bit memory mapped architecture, MICROWIRE/PLUS serial I/O, one 16-bit PWM-timer with two autoreload registers, multi-sourced interrupts an Analog Function Block and an idle timer WATCHDOG.
+This device is a complete microcomputer containing all systern timing, interrupt logic, ROM, RAM, and I/O necessary to implement dedicated control functions in a variety of applications.
+Features include an 8-bit memory mapped architecture, MICROWIRE/PLUS serial I/O. one 16-bit PWM-timer with two autoreload registers, multi-sourced interrupts an Analog Function Block and an idle timer WATCHDOG.
 Each I/O pin has software selectable options to adapt the device to the specific application.
-The device operates over a voltage range of 2.7V to 5.5V.
-High throughput is achieved with an efficient, regular instruction set operating at a minimum of 2 ms per instruction cycle.
+The device operates over a voltage range of 2.5V to 5.5V.
+High throughout is achieved with an efficient, regular instruction set operating at a minimum of 2 ms per instruction cycle.
+Low radiated emissions are achieved by gradual turn-on output drivers and internal ICC smoothing filters on the chip logic and crystal oscillator.